HomeBASE can provide funds for:

-HomeBASE additionally provides a designated stabilization worker for each family to help access community supports and offer resources to resolve issues that may arise including tenancy-related issues.
-Families enjoy the support of a case manager and may access agency resources such as education, workforce development, child care, or other support to ensure they succeed as new tenants.
+HomeBASE additionally provides a designated stabilization worker for each family to help access community supports and offer resources to resolve issues that may arise, including tenancy-related issues.
+Families enjoy the support of a case manager and may access agency resources such as:

 Who Is Eligible for HomeBASE?

-- To receive assistance, you must first be determined to be Emergency Assistance (EA) eligible by a DHCD Homeless Coordinator.
-Eligible families must meet income and other criteria that includes providing documentation on the reasons for homelessness.
+- Families deemed eligible for Emergency Assistance (EA) Shelter by an Executive Office of Housing and Livable Communities (EOHLC) Homeless Coordinator can access HomeBASE.
+Eligible families must meet income and other standards that includes providing documentation on the reasons for homelessness.

 If you are in a housing crisis and need help and/or want to know more about the HomeBASE Program, please call:

-- Dial 211 for general information about programs in your area that may be able to help you, or visit www.mass211help.org or www.massresources.org
+- Dial 211 for general information about programs in your area that may be able to help you, or visit Mass211.org

-Una versión en español de este documento está disponible a través de su proveedor o su coordinador de personas sin hogar si usted lo solicit
+Una versión en español de este documento está disponible a través de su proveedor o su coordinador de personas sin hogar si usted lo solicita.